- Optimizely X Web Experimentation

 For Page Type, select A set of URLs:

-Once both pages have been created in Optimizely, set up a new event on the second page by navigating to the "events" tab and creating a new click event.
-To learn more about setting up events, click here.
+After you create both pages in Optimizely, set up a new event on the hybrid page by navigating to the Events tab and create a new click event.

 It is important to run redirect experiments and track metrics that apply to both the original and the redirect pages.
-We recommend running a redirect experiment on pages with similar actions to ensure the impact is tracked correct.
+We recommend running a redirect experiment on pages with similar actions to ensure the impact is tracked correctly.

 2. Create a new experiment

 Redirect variations follow the same six steps you use normally use to build an experiment, with a few differences.
-First, you'll set up the basic experiment as usual.
+You'll set up the basic experiment as usual.
 You can change any of the components you add later, if you like.

-Navigate to Create New... > Experiment to start the experiment flow.
+Navigate to Create New... > A/B Test to start the experiment flow.

-Add a page to tell Optimizely where the experiment will run.
-For a redirect, the URL usually points to your original homepage or landing page.
+Add a Page to tell Optimizely where the experiment will run.
+For redirects, the URL usually points to your original homepage or landing page.

 Add the Audience who will see your experiment.

-Adjust the split in traffic between your variations, if you like.
-The Original is your existing page; Variation #1 is the new page you're comparing it to.
+Adjust the traffic allocation and distribution between your variations, if you like.
+The Original is your existing page and Variation #1 is the new page you're comparing it to.

 Click Create Experiment.

-Make sure you have your Optimizely snippet included in the code for both the original page and the page to which you are redirecting in your variation.
+Make sure to include your Optimizely snippet in the code for both the original page and the page to which you are redirecting in your variation.
 If it's not on the new page, your visitors may not all be tracked.

 Experiments that redirect to a different domain may experience tracking issues for those redirected visitors.
 Learn more about cross-domain tracking.